 Magnesium deficiency increases inflammation in the body.
 It further affects bones by harming the cartilage.
 The cartilage wears down, which increases friction between joints.
 It causes soreness and pain near joints.

-Free radicals cause the oxidation of cells that damage the different essential elements present in a cell.
-These include cell membrane, DNA and various proteins present in cells.
+Free radicals cause the oxidation of cells that damages the different essential elements present in a cell.
+These include cell membranes, DNA and various proteins present in cells.
 As a result, eating foods high in antioxidants can serve to protect you from a range of diseases.

 Additionally, it’s also a potent antioxidant.
 It, therefore, protects the body from numerous chronic diseases like cancer and cardiac problems.
 In addition, it keeps the cells of the body healthy.
 Thus, this helps the body effectively fight harmful bacteria and viruses.

-As per research conducted, zinc helps in protecting our bodies from inflammation, allergies, and dangerous pathogens.
+As per research, zinc helps in protecting our bodies from inflammation, allergies, and dangerous pathogens.
 Inflammatory cells and cytokines are the initial responders sent out by the immune system.

 Alpha-linolenic acid (ALA) is an omega-3 fatty acid.
 It helps in proper human development.
 By assisting in maintaining the correct heart rhythm and pumping, it prevents cardiovascular disease.
 It also helps to prevent blood clots.

 It also helps manage blood pressure because they are rich in magnesium.